alexandraleonidova/datePicker/README.md

 How to install + run

-In your Xcode project, pull from develop.
+In your Xcode project, pull from master.

 Open terminal (Command + Space, then search for "terminal").